Fremantle walking tours and trails

-The City of Fremantle has had "heritage events" which have included special tours and walks, as well as explorations of the city heritage.

-Fremantle heritage is not without its controversies and regular public debates have occurred over demolition of historic buildings and sites, as well as overall policy in relation to heritage of Fremantle.

-The debates and controversies have usually involved the Fremantle Society, politicians, members of the city council and other public groups.

-Some issues over the decades have seen significant loss of heritage in the City area, but despite the losses, sufficient streetscapes and evidence of cultural heritage remain, and there is a good facility for the heritage to be recorded and written up.

 Books

 Books from the 1960s such as Birch's are both "a handbook and official guide".

 The Education Department of WA published a guide in 1980.

-The 1987 Louis Vuitton Cup and the 1987 America's Cup challenge changed the Fremantle landscape.

 David Hutchison's Fremantle Walks and his earlier book from 1986 provide a well based set of information about the features of Fremantle.

-Specific sections of Fremantle such as the "West End" and other parts have been isolated in specific books such Seddon's 2000 publication Looking at an old suburb.
+Specific sections of Fremantle, such as the West End, have been isolated in specific books such Seddon's 2000 publication Looking at an old suburb.

 In the 2000s, books such as Richard and Moira's Freo footsteps appeared.

 Annual events

 The local university, Notre Dame, holds its annual commencement walk around the streets of the West End of Fremantle.

 City of Fremantle

-The city has provided over time maps and guides as to walking around Fremantle.
+The city has provided over time maps and guides to walking around Fremantle.

 The City of Fremantle has engaged consultants to review the objects and subjects of tours and events, such as the 1995 report.

 Fremantle Trails

 The City of Fremantle has a set of Fremantle Trails ranging through a range of subjects: